Chinmay2406/Fraud-detection-/README.md

 Data Visualization: Visualize trends and patterns in the data using graphs and charts.
 Model Training: Optionally train models on new datasets.
 Example Input
-Provide some example inputs that the user can enter to see how the application responds.

 Troubleshooting
 If you encounter any issues with package installations, make sure your conda environment is properly activated.